skycommand/AdminScripts/README.markdown

 ### Demos

 - `ANSI escape sequences.ps1`: Demonstrates the use of ANSI escape sequences to write text in plain, bold, underlined, and inverse styles, as well as in the 16 basic colors.
-- `System colors.ps1`: Demonstrates the `System.Drawing.SystemColors` class.
-This class enumerates the colors that Windows 7 uses to render its standard UI on the screen.
-Unfortunately, this class has limited uses in Windows 10 because it cannot retrieve the new Accent Color.
 - `Hello, World!.ps1`: All developers start their journey by writing a "Hello, World!" app.
 This is the app in PowerShell.
 - `Message boxes in PowerShell.ps1`: This scripts demonstrates how to invoke message boxes within a PowerShell script.
 Normally, one must not use message boxes (or `Write-Host`) inside PowerShell scripts.
 Before Windows 10, however, console apps had serious problems displaying Unicode characters, so I used message boxes instead.
 - `Pipeline-ready function.ps1`: Demonstrates how PowerShell passes objects through the pipeline.
 - `Sort order.ps1`: Demonstrates how differently .NET sorts visually identical String[] and Char[] arrays.
+- `System colors.ps1`: Demonstrates the `System.Drawing.SystemColors` class.
+This class enumerates the colors that Windows 7 uses to render its standard UI on the screen.
+Unfortunately, this class has limited uses in Windows 10 because it cannot retrieve the new Accent Color.
 - `Working paths.ps1`: In PowerShell, "working path" is an elusive concept.
 Cmdlets obey the PowerShell run-space's current folder while .NET methods use the "current folder" set onto the hosting process, e.g., `PowerShell.exe` or `PwSh.exe`.

 ### Firewall

-- `Get-WindowsFirewallStatus.cmd` reports whether Windows Firewall is on or off.
-It requires Windows 10.
+- `Get-WindowsFirewallStatus.cmd` reports whether Windows 10's Firewall is on or off.

 ### Graphics